Astorre II Manfredi

 Portrait of Astorre II Manfredi by Mino da Fiesole (1455, National Gallery of Art, Washington D.C.

 Astorre II Manfredi (8 December 1412 – 12 March 1468) was lord of Imola from 1439 and of Faenza from 1443.

 He was born in Faenza, the son of Gian Galeazzo I Manfredi.
-Apart Faenza and Imola, he was Papal vicar at Fusignano and other lands in Romagna together with his brother Gian Galeazzo II.
-He also fought as captain for several local rulers.
+Apart from Faenza and Imola, he was Papal vicar at Fusignano and other lands in Romagna together with his brother Gian Galeazzo II.
+He also fought as a captain for several local rulers.

-In 1431 he married Giovanna da Barbiano, daughter of the famous condottiero Alberico da Barbiano.
+In 1431, he married Giovanna da Barbiano, daughter of the famous condottiero Alberico da Barbiano.
+After his death, the executor of his will was the Republic of Venice.
 His sons Carlo and Galeotto were both lords of Faenza after Astorre's death.